-And the biggest reason that I stepped away from that space for the day was because I was beginning to base my self-worth on whether or not people liked me enough.
+And the biggest reason that I stepped away from that space for the day was that I was beginning to base my self-worth on whether or not people liked me enough.
 It takes work to build something out of nothing.
 I get that.
 I have no problem with working hard.
 But the follow/unfollow game made me feel like I was a pawn in somebody’s game.
 The up and down numbers, the need for constant usage to hope to be seen in the algorithm, basing the quality of my photography on whether I garnered enough likes… it made me feel like I was in high school again, hoping to be popular (for the record, I was not.
 I’ve even given serious thought to throwing out my yearbooks during my decluttering because of the negative memories they dredge up.
 But there were good times and good friends as well, so for now, they still remain on the shelf).

 I needed to step back and assess whether I was still finding joy in social media.

 I did post yesterday, but I will be conscientious in the future of what I’m allowing to have power over my thoughts.
 Positive thoughts lead to a positive life.
 Numerous studies show that what we tell ourselves about ourselves is what we come to believe.

 My mother posted this photo of me in Glasgow on her Facebook page.
 And while I wanted to pick it apart because I am hypercritical of myself… I’m sharing it because of what she said: